bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 # Again Unsupervised
 ## Multi-dimensional scaling (MDS)

-MDS is an approach for lower dimensional embedding.
+MDS is an approach for lower dimensional reduction.
 It requires just a pairwise distance computation between the points.
 It tries to find the lower-dimensional representation such that the distances in the original space are preserved.

 \begin{equation}
 cost= \sum_{i<j} ||d_x(i, j)-d_y(i, j)||_2^2